BIGJRA/BIGJRA.github.io/rejuv.md

 doesn't matter here, but it's winnable if you can get lucky with an Ancient Power boost or Braixen living to put Muk to sleep.

-Anyways, after the battle, the scenes will finish playing out… Dark.
+Anyways, after the battle, the scenes will finish playing out...
+Dark.

 ## Sashila Village 2nd Visit